 By budgeting accordingly, you can ensure that the right resources are allocated to these vital activities, aligning them with the sales and growth objectives outlined in your business plan.

-The staffing and equipment needs of an edible seaweeds farm
+The staffing and equipment needs of an edible seaweed farm

 To achieve this, both the recruitment and investment plans must align coherently with the projected timing and level of growth in your forecast.
 It is essential to secure appropriate funding for these plans.